JuanValencia/Unstable-Magick/Banding Together.md

 **Find Others:** Find the location of Land's End

-**Build Shelter:** Gain a base of operations outside of Land's End which is more reclusive / safer.
+**Build Shelter:** Gain a base of operations outside of Land's End which is more reclusive / safer, for now.

 **Get Food:** Gain extra rations